 An up-to-date version of the CUDA toolkit is required.
+Please note that we skipped the support for compiling XGBoost with NVCC 10.1 due a small bug in its spliter, see #4264.

 From the command line on Linux starting from the XGBoost directory: